-Step One: The student must contact the Director of Academic Support (Sha Hinds-Glick) to request services during his/her time as a Campbell Law Student.
-The law school is not responsible for identifying students with disabilities and is not required to provide services unless proper procedures have been followed in making a request. hindsglicks@campbell.edu (919) 865-4662
+Step One: The student must contact the Director of Academic Success and Accessibility to request services during their time as a Campbell Law Student.
+The Law School is not responsible for identifying students with disabilities and is not required to provide services unless proper procedures have been followed and documentation submitted in making a request.